sellmerfud/awakening/README.md

 You can also abort the current card that you are playing at most prompts by entering `abort`.

-All commands can be shorted to the prefix of the command name that is unique.
+All commands can be shortened to the prefix of the command name that is unique.
 The `j 121` command is actually shorthand for `jihadist 121`.

 In fact this use of abbreviated prefixes works at every prompt in the game.
 So if you are